HolyTrinity777/GAIA-public-evidence-package/README.md

 ## Private boundary

 The following remain private and are intentionally excluded from this public package:

-- Internal architecture.
+•	Internal architecture.
-- Full agent implementations.
+•	Full agent implementations.
-- Weights, scoring logic, and routing algorithms.
+•	Scoring logic and routing rules.
-- Internal metrics and optimization strategies.
+•	Internal metrics and optimization strategies.
-- Orchestration systems.
+•	Orchestration systems.
-- Recovery mechanisms.
+•	Recovery mechanisms.
-- Arbitration logic.
+•	Arbitration logic.
-- Deployment infrastructure.
+•	Deployment infrastructure.
-- Proprietary runtime internals.
+•	Proprietary runtime internals.
 Access to those components is available only under NDA or separate written agreement.

 ## Verification